 Speaking after Brooks, Denver Mayor Michael Hancock echoed similar sentiments about increasing the import-export relationship between Denver and Nairobi.

-“We believe in Denver and my administration that we are a world class city.
-In order to be that world class city, we must be prepared to open the doors of this city to other international cities around the word, “Hancock said.
+“We believe in Denver and my administration that we are a world-class city.
+In order to be that world-class city, we must be prepared to open the doors of this city to other international cities around the world, “Hancock said.